sebhammer/YAZGPT/README.md

-# YAZGPT - an experimental bibliogeaphic chatbot
+# YAZGPT - an experimental bibliographic chatbot
 Copyright (c) 2023 Sebastian Hammer, see LICENSE file for details

 The purpose of this little project is to build a basic platform